Effective: February 1, 2007

 - Possession of illegal substances or paraphernalia.

-- Reliable knowledge of use or possession presented by any coach or trainer.
+- Reliable knowledge of use or possession presented by any coach or Athletic Trainer.

-Any student/athlete found to be in violation of the above would be immediately suspended from athletic competition and practice for the remainder of the season.
+Any student/athlete found to be in violation of the above will be immediately suspended from athletic competition and practice for the remainder of the season.
 Discipline may be mitigated, at the discretion of the Athletic Director, based on circumstances and future compliance with the substance abuse policy.
-Compliance may include, but would not be limited to, mandatory drug testing at the expense of the student/athlete.
-Student/Athlete status may be fully restored following acquittal or dropped charges.
+Compliance may include, but is not be limited to, mandatory drug testing at the expense of the student-athlete.
+Student-Athlete status may be fully restored following acquittal or dropped charges.

 Policy for the illegal use of legal substances (i.e., use of prescription medications not prescribed specifically to the user) will be the same as the above.

-This policy is meant to augment local, state and federal law and any existing policies required by this school, conference and the NAIA.
-Student/athletes are expected to know and follow all applicable law and policy.
+This policy is meant to augment local, state and federal law and any existing policies required by this university, the Frontier Conference and the NAIA.
+Student-athletes are expected to know and follow all applicable law and policy.
 This policy represents a minimum required by the athletic department, it is not meant to limit standards that coaches may have within their respective programs.

 Due Process Procedure

-- Final review by the Vice Chancellor in charge of student affairs.
+- Final review by the Dean of Students.

-At the discretion of the panel or Vice Chancellor, reviews may be limited to the documented facts of the case or may include interviews with the student/athlete and others wanting to offer testimony.
+At the discretion of the panel or Dean of Students, reviews may be limited to the documented facts of the case or may include interviews with the student/athlete and others wanting to offer testimony.